LpsUfpa/LpsUfpa/README.md

 # UFPA Petrophysics and Seismic Laboratory (LPS)

 Welcome to the official GitHub repository of the **Petrophysics and Seismic Laboratory (LPS)** at the Federal University of Pará (UFPA).
-Our laboratory is dedicated to advancing geophysical research through the development of innovative methodologies and technologies for seismic data processing, petrophysical analysis, and subsurface exploration.
+Our laboratory focuses on advancing geophysical research through the development of innovative methodologies and technologies for seismic data processing, well tie, well-log petrophysical predictions, and denoising and enhancement of seismic sections.
+Additionally, part of our team works on applying machine learning to renewable energy challenges, including CO2 storage and geothermal energy, supporting sustainable energy solutions.

 ## 🔬 About LPS